Post Summary

 For older PCs

-- VGA - VGA: This is the old standard configuration provided by most venues; my PC does not have a VGA port.
+1. VGA - VGA: This is the old standard configuration provided by most venues; before I replaced it, even my oldest PC didn't have a VGA port.

 Other Useful Tools